nfo/gmail_xoauth/README.markdown

     $ python xoauth.py --generate_oauth_token --user=myemail@gmail.com

+Or if you want some webapp code, check the [gmail-oauth-sinatra](https://github.com/nfo/gmail-oauth-sinatra) project.

 ### IMAP

 For your tests, Gmail allows to set 'anonymous' as the consumer key and secret.